AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Result

 \subsection{Feedback for User}

-In proposing a domiciliary rehabilitation system, we also considered the need for user-friendly feedback.
-Model outputs must be interpretable not only to clinicians but also to patients and elderly users who may have limited familiarity with artificial intelligence, computer systems, or medical terminology.
-Building on the framework, our system includes a mobile application that provides comprehensive user feedback(Fig. 6).
-The feedback is organized into two main components: period feedback and discrete feedback.
+In designing a domiciliary rehabilitation system, we also considered the need for user-friendly feedback.
+Model outputs should be interpretable not only to clinicians but also to patients and older adults who may have limited familiarity with artificial intelligence, computer systems, or medical terminology.
+Based on this requirement, we developed a mobile application that provides structured feedback to users as shown in Fig. 6.
+The feedback is organized into two components: period feedback and discrete feedback.